-It was reported in 2012 that over the past decade in Kyrgyzstan, 270 children have been infected with HIV in hospitals as a result of doctors not following universal precautions during medical procedures.6
+It was reported in 2012 that over the past decade in Kyrgyzstan, 270 children have been infected with HIV in hospitals as a result of doctors not following universal precautions during medical procedures.16

-One of the most devastating impacts of the HIV epidemic is the loss of whole generations of people in communities hardest hit by the epidemic.
-In this regard, it is often children who feel the impact the greatest, with the loss of parents or older relatives.
+One of the most devastating impacts of HIV is the loss of whole generations of people in communities hardest hit by the epidemic.
+In this regard, it is often children who feel the greatest impact via the loss of parents or older relatives.

 An 'orphan' is defined by the United Nations as a child who has 'lost one or both parents'.
-Worldwide, it is estimated that 17.8 million children under 18 have been orphaned by AIDS, and that this will rise to 25 million by 2015.
-Around 15.1 million, or 85% of these children live in sub-Saharan Africa.
-In some countries which are badly affected by the epidemic, a large percentage of all orphaned children – for example 74% in Zimbabwe, and 63% in South Africa – are orphaned due to AIDS.7
+An estimated 13.4 million children and adolescents (0-17 years) worldwide had lost one or both parents to AIDS as of 2015.
+More than 80% of these children (10.9 million) live in sub-Saharan Africa.17 In some countries which are badly affected by the epidemic, a large percentage of all orphaned children – for example 74% in Zimbabwe, and 63% in South Africa – are orphaned due to AIDS.18

-HIV programmes focusing on OVC are a vital strategy for reducing vulnerability to HIV in children.
-These programmes focus on supporting carers of children, often older generations, keeping children in school, protecting their legal and human rights, and ensuring that their emotional needs are catered for.7
+HIV programmes focusing on orphans and vulnerable children (sometimes referred to as OVC) are a vital strategy for reducing vulnerability to HIV in children.
+These programmes focus on supporting carers of children, often older generations, keeping children in school, protecting their legal and human rights, and ensuring that their emotional needs are catered for.20

 Prevention of mother-to-child transmission (PMTCT)